EO-DataHub/eodh-fe/docs/nx.md

 ### Development server

-Run `nx serve my-app` for a dev server.
+Run `nx serve eodh-fe` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ### Build

-Run `nx build my-app` to build the project.
+Run `nx build eodh-fe` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ### Running unit tests

-Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).
+Run `nx test eodh-fe` to execute the unit tests via [Jest](https://jestjs.io).

 Run `nx affected:test` to execute the unit tests affected by a change.